 Execute Goal as part of qsave_program/2.
 This hook can be used for example to eagerly execute initialization that is normally done lazily on first usage.

 restore_state

-Do not execute Goal while loading the program, but only when restoring a saved state.9 program are executed in the order encountered and a failure or exception causes the Prolog to exit with non-zero exit status.
-These goals are not executed if the -1 is given to merely load files.
+Do not execute Goal while loading the program, but only when restoring a saved state.
+10 program load files.
 In that case they may be executed explicitly using initialize/0.
-See also section 2.10.2.
+See also section 2.11.2.